crow-translate/QOnlineTranslator/docs/QOnlineTranslator.md

 ___

 ### <a id='translation-media'/> [QList](https://doc.qt.io/qt-5/qlist.html "Qt Documentation")<[QMediaContent](https://doc.qt.io/qt-5/qmediacontent.html "Qt Documentation")> QOnlineTranslator::translationMedia()
-Splits the translation into parts (if required) and returns list with the generated API URLs to play this text.
+Splits the translation into parts (Google and Yandex have limits on the size of the request) and returns list with the generated API URLs to play this text.
-Google has a limit of up to 5000 characters per request.
-If the query is larger, then it will be splitted into several.
 ___

 ### <a id='source'/> [QString](http://doc.qt.io/qt-5/qstring.html "Qt Documentation") QOnlineTranslator::source()